iguessthislldo/opendds-devguide-converter/devguide/introduction.rst

 * setting a ``depth > 1`` for the ``HISTORY`` QoS policy.

-.. note:: Some users may wish to exclude support for the Exclusive OWNERSHIP policy and its associated OWNERSHIP_STRENGTH without impacting use of HISTORY.
+*Some users may wish to exclude support for the Exclusive OWNERSHIP policy and its associated OWNERSHIP_STRENGTH without impacting use of HISTORY.*
-  In order to support this configuration, OpenDDS also has the MPC feature ownership_kind_exclusive (configure script option --no-ownership-kind-exclusive).
+*In order to support this configuration, OpenDDS also has the MPC feature ownership_kind_exclusive (configure script option --no-ownership-kind-exclusive).*

 Object Model Profile
 --------------------